ralphmason/feedreader/README.md

 >
 > If you implement a new database engine and are happy to share please do so!
 >
+## random notes
+>
+> Log level 'silly' appears to be very processor heavy, it logs lots of data and causes winston to do lots of formatting and parsing.
+When benchmarking we went from 6k records per minute into mongo to 30k per minute by just changing from silly to debug in the log file.
+>
+## counters
+>
+> feedreader counts the number of each type of message delivered and trends them over time they appear in the log file as count:<Name>[counts].
+> The counts are the number of messages in the last 1,5,15,60,120,240,1440 minutes, you can parse the tail of the log file to make munin / naigos graphs & monitoring

 > ## Putting it all together
 ![enter image description here](https://www.lucidchart.com/publicSegments/view/54aff4e5-81cc-45f4-850d-31dc0a00851b/image.png)